viky-ai/website/doc/how-to/import-export-entities/index.md

 ---
 layout: doc
 title: "Import, export entities"
-description: "This document present you how to import and export entities list to and from viky.ai."
+description: "This how-to guide present you how to import and export entities."
 image: site_assets/img/social.jpg
 order: 303
 ---